pymargot/margot/docs/index.md

 ## MargotDataFrames
 You usually you want to look at more than one symbol.
-That's where ensembles come in.
-MargotDataFrame really brings power to margot.data.
+That's where MargotDataFrames come in.
+MargotDataFrames combine multiple Symbols with dataframe-wide Features and Ratios.
+For example:

     class MyEnsemble(MargotDataFrame):
-        spy = Equity(symbol='SPY')
+        spy = MyEquity(symbol='SPY')
-        iwm = Equity(symbol='IWM')
+        iwm = MyEquity(symbol='IWM')
         spy_iwm_ratio = Ratio(numerator=spy.adjusted_close,
                               denominator=iwm.adjusted_close,
                               label='spy_iwm_ratio')

     my_df = MyEnsemble().to_pandas()

-The above code creates a Pandas DataFrame of both equities, and an additional feature that calculates a time-series of the ratio of their respective adjusted close prices.
+The above code creates a Pandas DataFrame of two equities, and an additional feature that calculates a time-series of the ratio of their respective adjusted close prices.